darrenCampos/azure-docs/articles/active-directory/fundamentals/add-custom-domain.md

 # Add your custom domain name using the Azure Active Directory portal

 Every new Azure AD tenant comes with an initial domain name, *\<domainname>.onmicrosoft.com*.
-You can't change or delete the initial domain name, but you can add your organization's names.
-Adding custom domain names helps you to create user names that are familiar to your users, such as *alain\@contoso.com*.
+You can't change or delete the initial domain name, but you can add another *\<domainname>.onmicrosoft.com*.
+Also you can add custom domain names, that helps you to create user names that are familiar to your users, such as *alain\@contoso.com*.

 ## Before you begin